 You guys.
-I am finally emerging from what was a really tough end to February.
+I am finally emerging from what was a really tough end to winter.
 Our family got hit with the flu–the high fever, body aches, fainting on the bathroom floor variety.
 I have never in all my parenting life seen my children so sick nor have I ever witnessed the number 104.1 on the thermometer after emerging from one of my children’s lips.
 It was a rough couple weeks as it slowly made our way through the family–except for me and Birdy–by some miraculous act of God.
 Everyone is still recovering, but much much improved.

 In an act of normalcy, we attempted a family hike over the weekend, but some of us had to turn back early for utter lack of energy.
 We are still definitely recovering.